reportportal/kubernetes/reportportal/v5/README.md

 helm install --name <reportportal_chart_name> --set postgresql.SecretName=<db_chart_name>-postgresql,rabbitmq.SecretName=<rabbitmq_chart_name>-rabbitmq-ha ./reportportal-5.tgz
 ```

-> If you use Amazon RDS PostgreSQL instance
+> If you use Amazon RDS PostgreSQL instance / Azure Database for PostgreSQL / (external database)
 > You can also override the specified 'rpuser' user password in values.yaml, by passing it as a parameter in this install command line

 ```sh